microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 When it is 1.0, the right-most element in the viewport is being anchored horizontally.

 Any number in between is valid.
-For instance, if it's 0.5, the element in the middle of the viewport is being anchored.
+For instance, if it's 0.5, the element closest to the middle of the viewport is being anchored.

 ### ScrollingView.ScrollFrom method